AET-CS/aet-cs.github.io/white/CS12/calendar.md

 	  - If you did PigLatin Bonus, you should still just read the same PigLatin.txt file
 	- Submit HeatMap if not done already
     - Name it "HeatMap.java"
+- 11/7/24 (Thursday) Begin Q2
+	- Implement findMax, findMin, argMax, argMin, count, findFirst, findSecondLargest (class notes/activity)
+	- create a java class with all methods and upload to pi